dvergnes/pinot-playground/README.md

 For more details, go to https://cert-manager.io/docs/installation/

 ### Cert-monitor
-This section is related to the cert-monitor that will scrap the cert-manager prometheus metrics to verify the expiration of all certificates that it manages.
+This section is related to the cert-monitor that will list all certificate CRD to verify their expiration.
 The cert-monitor is deployed as a k8s cron job that runs every minute.
 All commands described in that section must be run in the cert-monitor directory.
 ```shell
 cd cert-monitor